UURAGE/ScenarioReasoner/README.md

 If you are using prebuilt executables, place them in the `cgi` directory.

-If you are building the executables yourself, symlink or copy them to the `cgi` directory:
+If you are building the executables yourself, symlink or copy them to the `cgi` directory as shown in the following subsections.
+If you decide to copy the executables, make sure you don't forget to repeat that process after rebuilding.

+#### Windows

-    <deployment root>/cgi/ScenarioParser.cgi ->
+    <deployment root>/cgi/ScenarioParser.exe ->
-        <repository working directory>/dist/build/ScenarioParser.cgi/ScenarioParser.cgi
+        <repository working directory>/dist/build/ScenarioParser/ScenarioParser.exe
     <deployment root>/cgi/ScenarioReasoner.cgi ->
+        <repository working directory>/dist/build/ScenarioReasoner.cgi/ScenarioReasoner.cgi.exe

+Note that under Windows, the executables will be named `ScenarioParser.exe` and `ScenarioReasoner.cgi.exe`.
+This is by design; if you copy them, rename *only `ScenarioReasoner.cgi.exe`* to remove the trailing `.exe`.
+Although symlinking is possible using recent versions of Windows, we have noticed certain Apache binaries cannot execute the symlinked files as CGI applications.

+#### Other operating systems

+    <deployment root>/cgi/ScenarioParser ->
+        <repository working directory>/dist/build/ScenarioParser/ScenarioParser
+    <deployment root>/cgi/ScenarioReasoner.cgi ->
         <repository working directory>/dist/build/ScenarioReasoner.cgi/ScenarioReasoner.cgi

-Note that under Windows, the executables will be named `ScenarioParser.cgi.exe` and `ScenarioReasoner.cgi.exe`.
-This is by design; if you copy them, rename them to remove the trailing `.exe`.
-Although symlinking is possible using recent versions of Windows, we have noticed certain Apache binaries cannot execute the symlinked files as CGI applications.

-If you decide to copy the executables, make sure you don't forget to repeat that process after rebuilding.

 ## Usage